diegocomesana/factable/README.md

 ## Try Factable with **_Factable Test Project_**

-You can also test factable just cloning [Factable Test Project](https://github.com/diegocomesana/factable-test-project) and following its instructions.
+You can also try Factable just cloning [Factable Test Project](https://github.com/diegocomesana/factable-test-project) and following its instructions.

 ---